dotnet/docs/docs/core/testing/unit-testing-best-practices.md

 ### Avoid multiple acts

-When writing your tests, try to only include one Act per test.
+When writing your tests, try to only include one act per test.
 Common approaches to using only one act include:

 - Create a separate test for each act.
 - Use parameterized tests.

 #### Why?

-- When the test fails, it isn't clear which Act is failing.
+- When the test fails, it isn't clear which act is failing.
 - Ensures that the test is focused on just a single case.
 - Gives you the entire picture as to why your tests are failing.

-Multiple Acts need to be individually Asserted and it isn't guaranteed that all of the Asserts will be executed.
+Multiple acts need to be individually Asserted and it isn't guaranteed that all of the Asserts will be executed.
 In most unit testing frameworks, once an Assert fails in a unit test, the proceeding tests are automatically considered to be failing.
 This kind of process can be confusing as functionality that is actually working, will be shown as failing.

 #### Bad: